Consumed by Fire

 Consumed by Fire are an American contemporary Christian music brother trio from Wagoner, Oklahoma.
 They started making music in 2010, with their first album, Something Real, that was independently released.
 Their second release, Lean on Me, an extended play, released in 2015, with Inpop Records.
 The songs, "Walk Through the Fire" and "Lean on Me", both charted on the Billboard magazine charts.
+The band's latest single, "First Things First" is their debut release after signing with Red Street Records.

 Background

 Consumed by Fire are a Christian rock brother trio from Wagoner, Oklahoma, where they grew up in the church their parents pastored, leading choir services and other musical functions within the congregation.
 Their parents are Pastors David Paul Ward and Vonda Sue Ward, who pastor Legacy Family Church, and head N.C.M.I.
 Training Center.
 They are lead vocalist and guitarist, Caleb Ward, drummer and background vocalist, Jordan Ward, and lead guitarist, Joshua Ward.

 Music history

 The brother trio started as a musical entity in 2010, with their first independently released album, Something Real, that was released on July 13, 2010.
 Their first extended play, Lean on Me, was released on November 13, 2015, by Inpop Records.
 They released, a single, "Walk Through the Fire", where this peaked at No. 38 on the Billboard magazine Christian Airplay chart.
 The second single, "Lean on Me", peaked at No. 24 on the Christian Airplay chart, and it peaked at No. 31 on the Hot Christian Songs.

+Their second full-length album, First Things First, was released on September 22, 2023, by Red Street Record.